Govrn-HQ/white-paper/f-technological-building-blocks.md

 One of the most common version control platforms is [GitHub](https://github.com/), which now has [40 million users and is used by over 2 million organizations](https://hackernoon.com/githubs-top-100-most-valuable-repositories-out-of-96-million-bb48caa9eb0b) worldwide.
 And while GitHub is mostly used for code, the public sector has written about GitHub’s potential impact beyond code: in [law](https://www.datacoalition.org/version-control-for-law-tracking-changes-in-the-u-s-congress/), [policy](https://www.brookings.edu/blog/techtank/2015/01/15/the-github-difference-overcoming-barriers-to-collaboration-in-government/), and document writing generally.

 The Brookings Institute writes that [“GitHub is not just the dominant code-hosting platform on the Internet.
-Its underlying architecture also represents a new approach to collaboration that could have profound effects on our governing institutions and governance settings.”](https://www.brookings.edu/blog/techtank/2015/01/15/the-github-difference-overcoming-barriers-to-collaboration-in-government/)  Here’s what they said about why:
+Its underlying architecture also represents a new approach to collaboration that could have profound effects on our governing institutions and governance settings.”](https://www.brookings.edu/blog/techtank/2015/01/15/the-github-difference-overcoming-barriers-to-collaboration-in-government/) Here’s what they mean :

 1. The structure of GitHub promotes co-creation and repurposing of knowledge.